 “Allen Iverson ‘frustrated’ about those questioning time off for injury,” by George Sipple

-“You get all the praise in the world for being a warrior … and then when I get an injury that I’ve never had before and an injury that actually bothered me the way it did, people started to question me,” he said.
+"Iverson said he was frustrated by people questioning why he had been out so long.“You get all the praise in the world for being a warrior … and then when I get an injury that I’ve never had before and an injury that actually bothered me the way it did, people started to question me,” he said.
 “That was the toughest thing.
-I had this warrior image my whole career, and then I get one injury where I can’t go — I think it’s more or less people can’t believe it — so they expect me to play the Superman role every time.”
+I had this warrior image my whole career, and then I get one injury where I can’t go — I think it’s more or less people can’t believe it — so they expect me to play the Superman role every time.”"

 “Allen Iverson returns, Pistons knock off Sixers,” by A. Sherrod Blakely

-“It’s definitely fun,” said Will Bynum, when asked about playing with Iverson.
+"But it was clear Iverson’s teammates were pleased to have the 10-time all-star back.“It’s definitely fun,” said Will Bynum, when asked about playing with Iverson.
 “It’s like teams have to pick their poison; it opens things up out there.
 We can get out and run and have some fun and bring some excitement in here.
-I love playing with him.”
+I love playing with him.”"

 “Pistons’ Kwame Brown delivers in post vs. Sixers,” by A. Sherrod Blakely